 - Gain a better understanding of the stock market and investing with the book, The Simple Path to Wealth.
 Written by JL Collins, this book is easy-to-understand and is great for novices all the way to experienced investors.
 It’s a huge eye-opener into why we’re overcomplicating investing and the easy way to do it intelligently.
 This is, by far, the best book I’ve ever read on investing in the stock market.

-- Sign up for a free account at Personal Capital and use the built-in tools to take some big steps in the right direction.
+- Sign up for a free account at Empower (formerly Personal Capital) and use the built-in tools to take some big steps in the right direction.
 The Retirement Fee Analyzer saved me $50k+ over a 10-year period and the Retirement Planner is an excellent way to help determine the changes you need to make to retire with enough money.
 That planner is one of the best calculators available and lets you simulate and save multiple scenarios.

 Plan your way to a better life.
 Don’t just sit on the hand you’re dealt in life if it’s not your dream.
 And if you’re not good at figuring out what your need to do, bring in people who are good at it to help you.
 Find a good fee-only fiduciary planner.
 Work with a career coach or counselor to determine the skills you should learn to get on track with your dream job.